camunda/camunda-docs-static/README.md

 ## Installing Hugo

-In order to build this documentation, you first need to install [hugo][hugo] v0.50 (newer versions _may_ work).
+In order to build this documentation, you first need to install [hugo v0.50][hugo-v50] (newer versions _may_ work).

 See the [hugo installation guide][hugo-installation] for more details on how to install Hugo.

 ## Building the Documentation

+After you have installed hugo, navigate to the content directory you would like to modify.
+For the static documentation found in this repo, this includes the following sections:

+* Enterprise
+* Get Started
+* Security

+**Please note** The directory must have a config.yaml file for hugo to build.

-After you have installed hugo, you can build the docs by typing the following command:
+Then, you can build the docs by typing the following command:

 ```bash
 hugo